Chairman in Kindred Group Purchases SDRs

-LONDON, March 6, 2020 /PRNewswire/ -- Kindred Group's chairman Anders Ström has, through Veralda which is 100 per cent owned by Anders Ström, bought 240,000 SDRs in Kindred Group plc for a total of SEK 10.2 million.
-This takes Veralda's ownership in Kindred from 2.7 to 2.8 per cent of shares and votes.
+VALLETTA, Malta, March 13, 2020 /PRNewswire/ -- Kindred Group's chairman Anders Ström has, through Veralda which is 100 per cent owned by Anders Ström, bought 120,000 SDRs in Kindred Group plc for a total of SEK 3.7 million.
+This takes Veralda's ownership in Kindred from 2.8 to 2.9 per cent of shares and votes.

 CONTACT: